Materials-Consortia/schemas/releases/v1.2.0/v1.2/entrytypes/optimade/references.md

     - **Response:** MAY be included by default in the response.

 * **[month](../../properties/optimade/references/month.md)** (property) - [`https://schemas.optimade.org/defs/v1.2/properties/optimade/references/month`](https://schemas.optimade.org/defs/v1.2/properties/optimade/references/month.md)
-  The three letter abbreviation of the month of publication or writing (the month field in the BibTeX specification).
+  The three-letter abbreviation of the month of publication or writing (the month field in the BibTeX specification).

     **Requirements/Conventions:**